xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 ## Scene representation

-Scenes are stored in `scene_model` structs and are comprised of arrays of objects.
+Scenes are stored in `scene_model` structs and are comprised of arrays of cameras, instances, shapes, materials, textures and environments.
-Scenes are comprised of camera, instances, shapes, materials, textures and environments, and stored as arrays named as before.
+The various objects are stored as values in arrays named like the object type.
 Animation is not currently supported.
 The scene representation is geared toward modeling physically-based environments.
 In Yocto/Scene, lights are not explicitly defined, but implicitly comprised of